LPBeaulieu/GIF2Flipbook/README.md

 - The frames are automatically resized (either shrunk down or blown up) so that they could fit within the available space in every quadrant of the page.
 Should you not wish for their size to be increased, pass in the following argument when running the code: "no_size_increase".

+- The default resolution of the PDF file is set to 100 dpi to keep the generated file reasonable in size, but you may change this by passing in the "resolution:" argument, followed by the number of dpi (ex: 'py gif2flipbook.py "resolution:200"' would generate the PDF document with a resolution of 200 dpi).

+- By default, the extracted frames of the animations are not brightened in creating the flipbooks.
+You may specify a brightening value applied to all frames of all animations by passing in the percentage value after the "brighten:" argument (ex: "brighten:20%" to brighten all frames of all animations by 20%), or indicate the brightening value for a specific animation in its file name (ex: "my animation (-10%).gif", in which case this specific animation would be darkened by 10%, the darkening being a result of the negative sign).
+Please note that the brightening value specified in the animation file name trumps any brightening value specified in the "brighten:" argument.
+For example, if you had eight animations and wished to brighten them all by 20%, but one of them was especially dark and needed to be brightened by 30%, you would run the code as follows: 'py gif2flipbook.py "brighten:20%" and the file name of the darkest animation would be along the lines of "my animation (30%).mp4".

 - Two orthogonal central lines are drawn on one side of every sheet of paper to facilitate cutting the pages when you are assembling your flipbook.
 Make sure to line up the pages nicely along the precut edges (long and short sides of the 8 1/2 by 11 inch pages) so that the flipbook pages flip smoothly.
 Should you be using perforated printing paper, effectively dispensing you from needing to use scissors, you could then remove these lines by passing in the "no_lines" argument when running the code.

 - Make sure that you include a space in-between arguments, and that you place each argument within quotes when running the Python code (for example: py gif2flipbook.py "border:0.5" "number_of_frames:100" "no_lines").

+- Here are some instructions on how to print 3D anaglyph flipbooks (you will require red-blue 3D glasses):
+  - Pass in the "3d" argument in order for the code to generate all of your flipbooks in 3d anaglyph format.
+  - To change the number of pixels in-between the red and cyan layers of the anaglyph frames for all flipbooks, pass in the desired pixel value after the "3d:" argument, followed by the "r" (red) or "b" (blue) letter indicating which color will be found on the right of the frames (cyan is on the right by default).
+For example, 'py gif2flipbook.py "3d:25r"' would generate all flipbooks in 3D format, with 25 pixels in-between the cyan and red channels, with the red layer on the right.
+  - Should you only want specific animations to be converted into anaglyph flipbooks, with the other ones being standard flipbooks, include "(3d)" in the file name (ex: 'my_animation_(3d).gif').
+    - Similarly to what was mentioned above, you can specify the number of pixels in-between the red and blue channels on a file to file basis directly in the file name.
+For example 'my_animation(3d25r).gif' would give the same results as 'py gif2flipbook.py "3d:25r"', but just for the file 'my_animation(3d25r).gif'.
+Once again, please keep in mind that any parameters included in the file name trumps those passed in as additional arguments when running the code.
+For example, were you to run the code with the following command: 'py gif2flipbook.py "3d:25b"', and should you want one of these animations to have 50 pixels in-between the red and cyan channels instead of 25 px and the red layer on the right instead of the blue one, the file name of that animation would run along these lines: 'my_animation(3d50r).gif'
+  - A 3d anaglyph GIF will be created for each animation, allowing you to view it with your red-blue 3d glasses to make sure that the settings are right before printing your flipbook.

 - Flipbook page numbers are provided to help you assemble the flipbooks.
 Please keep in mind that the first page should be at the bottom of the flipbook, facing up, as it is the first frame that you will see when flipping the pages.